Chhotukumar29/ai-safety-chat/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
+2. Create a feature branch
 3. Make your changes and test thoroughly
 4. Submit a pull request with detailed description

-## 📜 License

-This project is licensed under the MIT License.
-See LICENSE file for details.

 ## 🆘 Crisis Resources

 If you or someone you know is in crisis:
 - **Emergency**: Call your local emergency number
 - **India**: AASRA 91-22-27546669 (24/7), Kiran Helpline 1800-599-0019
-- **US**: National Suicide Prevention Lifeline 988
-- **UK**: Samaritans 116 123

 ## 📞 Support